ehmicky/all-node-versions/README.md

 _Type_: `string?`

-NPM version is a raw version value: can be `"6.5.0-next.0"`, for example.
-`undefined` for ancient node that didn't ship with npm.
+Default NPM version is a raw version value: can be `"6.5.0-next.0"`, for example. `undefined` for ancient node that didn't ship with npm.

 #### majors